1970 Massachusetts gubernatorial election: Campaign

-Convention

 With Sargent's support, Dwight won the endorsement of the state party at the Republican convention.
-State Rep. Martin A. Linsky was Sargent's original choice for the nomination, however two weeks before the convention, Linsky dropped out of the race after it was revealed that police officers had once stopped his car and informed him that the woman was traveling with was a prostitute.
+State Rep. Martin A. Linsky was Sargent's original choice for the nomination, however two weeks before the convention, Linsky dropped out of the race after it was revealed that police officers had once stopped his car and informed him that the woman he was traveling with was a prostitute.
 After Linsky dropped out, Sargent endorsed Dwight.